garuggiero/Italian-Datasets-for-AV/README.md

 - *blogs* if they contain forum posts,  *diaries* if they contain diary fragments

-- *train* or *test*, according to whether that subset is destined to be a training or a test set.
-Training sets contain 70% of the data, test sets contain the remaining 30%
+- *train* or *test*, according to whether that subset is destined to be a training or a test set: training sets contain 70% of the data, test sets contain the remaining 30%

-- *medicina10*,*tvprogrammes* or *mixedtopic* stands for the topic of the data contained, available only for the ForumFree dataset
+- *medicina10*, *tvprogrammes* or *mixedtopic* stands for the topic of the data contained, available only for the ForumFree dataset

 - *400*, *1000*, *2000* or *3000* according to the number of words per problem